• Homeowner Association Attorneys

 Arrange a Private Free Homeowner Association Legal Seminar

 You can arrange a private, free homeowner association seminar for your homeowner association, real estate brokerage office or other similar group anywhere in Los Angeles or Ventura counties by calling (818) 991-9019 or via email.
-We ask that a minimum of 15 people attend.

 Why CC&Rs Must Be Updated